-HCCHC/IBX Program at Ingraham High School
+HC/IBX Program at Ingraham High School

-A second advanced learning option for HC-eligible high school students who are HC-eligible is offered at Ingraham.
-Highly Capable/IBXQualified HC students will generally take core classes together and then enroll in International Baccalaureate classes beginning in 10th grade - a year earlier than usual.
+A second advanced learning option for high school students who are HC-eligible is offered at Ingraham.
+Qualified HC students will generally take core classes together and then enroll in International Baccalaureate classes beginning in 10th grade - a year earlier than usual.
 An accelerated curriculum leads to an early IB diploma, allowing seniors to complete internships, college classes, and further electives.